The Public Safety and Regulatory Compliance Program of the Council consists of hazardous materials planning and hazardous waste monitoring.

 The Emergency Planning and Community Right-to-Know Act, gives Local Emergency Planning Committees the job of increasing chemical safety in our communities.
 Florida's Accident Prevention Program adds the additional duty to help prevent chemical accidents from happening in the first place.
 An emergency response plan for the North Central Florida Region is maintained by the Committee.

 The Committee helped to get Florida's new Accident Prevention Program started by working with all stakeholders.
 Technical assistance was provided to many of our municipalities that use ton-containers of Chlorine and thus were required to file Risk Management Plans with the U.S. Environmental Protection Agency.
-The Committee sponsors "Safety Street" presentations to help explain to the public what is being done to increase chemical safety in our communities.

 On-site inspections of approximately 20 percent of the businesses in a county